Battlepillars/Wro/README.md

 The **camera** provides **color recognition** for obstacles and outputs detected angles relative to the image center.

 Hardware selection and mechanical integration are documented under Sensors → [Camera](#camera).
-The fusion of camera colors with LiDAR positions is explained in Obstacle management → [Determining the color of the obstacle](#determining-the-color-of-the-obstacle) and the combined routine in [Complete obstacle detection function](#complete-obstacle-detection-function).
+The fusion of camera colors with LiDAR positions is explained in Obstacle management → [Determining the color of the obstacle](#determining-the-color-of-the-obstacle) and the combined routine in Obstacle management → [Complete obstacle detection function](#complete-obstacle-detection-function).

 ### <ins>**Image capture and preprocessing**</ins>